cristianolopes1991/guia-estudo-cetificacao-solutions-architect/README.md

  - Action: list of actions this policy allows or denies
  - Resources: list of resources to which the actions applied to
  - Condition: conditions for when this policy is in effect (optional)

+ IAM Policies are JSON documents used to describe permissions within AWS.

+ ### IAM Role
+  - IAM Users, applications, and services may assume IAM rules
+  - User an IAM policy for permissions

+ ### Bringing it all together

+ - Step 1: IAM Group
+ - Step 2: IAM Policy -> IAM Group
+ - Step 3: IAM User -> IAM User